 (See also Overview of Thrombotic Disorders.)

 Plasma homocysteine levels are elevated ≥ 10-fold in homozygous cystathionine beta-synthase deficiency.
 Milder elevations occur in heterozygous deficiency and in other abnormalities of folate metabolism, including methyltetrahydrofolate dehydrogenase deficiency.
-The most common causes of hyperhomocysteinemia are acquired deficiencies of
+The most common causes of hyperhomocysteinemia are acquired

 Folate deficiency is rare in the Western world due to folate fortification of wheat flour.